-You don't want to hear the word "hustle" and you'd quite like a work/life balance, thank you very much.
-But if you want to launch and run a successful business, then I'm afraid a little sacrifice will go a long way in those first 18 months.
+You don't want to hear the word "hustle", and you'd quite like a work/life balance, thank you very much.
+But if you're going to launch and run a successful business, then I'm afraid a little sacrifice will go a long way in those first 18 months.

 "It really comes down to hard work – and time," says illustrator Gemma Correll.
-"It takes a while to get your work seen by a wide audience, but social media is very helpful in that respect.
+"It takes a while to get your work seen by a broad audience, but social media is helpful in that respect.